 Emma Sovich’s first full-length collection of poetry, Wendy Rebinding Wendy, won the Bryant-Lisembee Book Prize and will be published in 2017 by Red Paint Hill Press.
 Her poetry and nonfiction appear most recently in Denver Quarterly, Crab Orchard Review, and Passages North Online.
 Her artist’s books have been shown across the country.
 She has previously served as Managing Editor, then Editor of Black Warrior Review.
 She currently teaches creative writing, composition, and book arts as a Visiting Assistant Professor of English at Washington College, her alma mater.

 Emma served as Senior Poetry Reader for Issues 1-3.
 She moved to the role of Creative Nonfiction Editor in 2017, starting with Issue 4.

 SENIOR POETRY READER: JULIA ARMSTRONG

 Julia Armstrong is a burgeoning poet and a lover of words.
 A member of the class of 2015, she graduated from Washington College with an English major and a creative writing minor.
 She was elected to Phi Beta Kappa and Sigma Tau Delta, the English honor society, and was one of six finalists for the 2015 Sophie Kerr Prize.
 In 2017, she was awarded an Individual Artist Grant in poetry from the Maryland State Arts Council.
-Her work is forthcoming in RHINO.
+Her work has appeared in RHINO.
 Fascinated by translation and the intricacies of different languages, she deeply enjoys writing about God and Christianity, family, dreams, traveling, and the experience of reading other poets.
 In her spare time, she likes to watch various sci-fi TV shows, read fantasy novels and poetry, and flail over a myriad of beloved fictional characters.